mmmmimic/Gathering-of-lecture-exercises/README.md

 # Gathering of Lecture Exercises

 Hi there!
-This is a repo for AUS (Autonomous Systems Engineering[!https://www.dtu.dk/english/education/graduate/msc-programmes/Autonomous-Systems]) students at the Technical University of Denmark.
+This is a repo for [AUS](https://www.dtu.dk/english/education/graduate/msc-programmes/Autonomous-Systems) students at the Technical University of Denmark.

 I collected my exercises at DTU during my master's.

 I hope these exercises can endow you with a clear overall view of this master's program, as well as some hints when struggling with the assignments.
 Please refer to my answers only when you run out of your ideas.
+You should never break the [code of hornor](https://www.dtu.dk/english/news/all-news/nyhed?id=c826cb2b-0198-4296-8ea7-299926c18ae2).

 ## 02502 Image Analysis
 | Exercise   | Topic |